 Redwood

-Redwood is one of mother nature’s most durable woods and is very resistant to warping and breaking.
+Redwood is one of mother nature’s most durable timber and is very resistant to warping and breaking.
 It is substantially lighter than many of its competitors and can be chopped, sawed, and drilled using standard woodworking equipment.

 Furthermore, it contains inherent tannins, which contribute to its durability and suitability for outdoor usage.
 It is natively insect, rot, and fire-resistant.
 It is more ecological, reusable, recyclable, and environmentally friendly than man-made alternative solutions.